PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 ## Purpose

-To verify effectiveness of PaddlePaddle's fault-tolerance and auto-scaling mechanism.
+To verify the effectiveness of PaddlePaddle's fault-tolerance and auto-scaling mechanism.

 ## Metrics

-How the effectiveness are measured.
+How the effectiveness is measured.

 1. Cluster computing resource overall utilization.
     - the higher the better.
-    - higher utilization means less resource are idle.
+    - higher utilization means less resource is idle.
 1. Task average pending time.
     - the less the better.
     - the less pending time the earlier developers and researchers can start seeing the training cost curve, and the better they can verify the training algorithm effectiveness.
-    - This is a common pain point of researchers with internal cloud.
+    - This is a common pain point of researchers with the internal cloud.
 1. Task average execution time.
     - the less the better.
     - average execution time is another way of measuring computing resource utilization. the less execution time, the higher overall utilization.
-    - average execution time is also the way of measuring effectiveness of fault-tolerance.
+    - average execution time is also the way of measuring the effectiveness of fault-tolerance.
 If the fault-tolerance is not working properly, the training job will simply fail or finish with significantly longer duration.
-1. Quality of service with Hybrid cluster
+1. Quality of service with general purpose cluster
-    - Check if the Machine learning process will yield resources to more important online services when QPS is getting intensive.
+    - Check if the Machine learning process will yield resources to more important online services when the load is getting intensive.

 ## Our setup